 During its time under Turkish rule and up until the middle of the 19th century it was nothing more than an insignificant town.
 Things changed dramatically for Amisos after the Crimean War (1856).
 Many contributed to its growth.
 The rise in use of steamships and sea navigation in the Euxine contributed to the growth of many cities including Amisos.
-Later it was the fertility of its land and the geographic location of the town which attracted Greek merchants and tradespeople who brought their business with them.
+Later it was the fertility of its land and the geographic location of the town which attracted Greek merchants and tradespeople who brought their trade with them.
 In this way the Greek community began to flourish and included Greeks from neighbouring Trebizond, Oinoi, Cappadocia, Constantinople as well as other Greeks from Greece itself.

 The catholic church Mater Dolorosa of Samsun.

-The population statistics of the town are not exact however in the year 1900 the town which had a population of 22,000 was made up of 10,000 Turks, 9,000 Greeks, 2,000 Armenians as well as other minorities.
+The population statistics of the town are not exact however in the year 1900 the town had a population of 22,000 made up of 10,000 Turks, 9,000 Greeks, 2,000 Armenians and other minorities.

 In 1914 the town was made up of 40,000 residents which comprised 20,000 Greeks, 16,500 Turks, 2,000 Armenians and 1,500 other ethnicities.